IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 	b.
 In the Working Directory Changes section, select the changed files.

 	c.
-Add a commit message that explains your changes; then click **Commit** to put the changes in the local master branch.
+Type a commit message that explains your changes.
+Click **Commit** to put the changes in the local master branch.

 	d.
 Put these changes in the origin/master branch by clicking **Push**.